Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 What's the journey like?

 Eurostar trains link London & Brussels in just 2 hours, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
-There's a 30-minute minimum check-in at London St Pancras (45-minute minimum in Paris, Brussels & Amsterdam) as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedureSt Pancras station guide.
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 10:15).
+There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
+More about Eurostar & check-in procedureSt Pancras station guideParis Nord station guide.

 TGV-Lyria train from Paris to Switzerland, at Paris Gare de Lyon